mohan-chellappa/hx-v2/README.md

 ## 🧪 Demo: Vulcanizer Production Planner

 Check out [`vulc.html`](./vulc.html) for a live demo of `hx-v2.js` in action.
-It’s a real-world planner app for managing production batches, FG store, and QR-based packing.
+It’s a real-world planner app for managing production batches,stock.

 ---